 Did you know that the more weight cars, buses, trains and planes are carrying, the more fuel they use and the more harmful gasses are emitted to the atmosphere?
 That is why you should pack light.
 It is actually rare that you use and wear all the things you have brought, so be wise.
 Carry a reusable water bottle and shopping bag with you.
-Also, consider the way how you will get there.
+Also, consider the way you will get there.
 The most eco friendly option is to travel by train.
-If, however, you will travel by plane opt for airlines with higher occupancy rates, or the ones that are somewhat responsible like Swiss Air.
+If, however, you will travel by plane, opt for airlines with higher occupancy rates or the ones that are somewhat responsible, like Swiss Air.

 Not all hotels have the same ways of using energy.
-When choosing an accommodation for your green voyage, search for ones with effective waste treatment system, that use eco-friendly energy sources (hydroelectric power or solar energy), that are recycling and that are, overall, energy efficient.
+When choosing an accommodation for your green voyage, search for ones with an effective waste treatment system, that uses eco-friendly energy sources (hydroelectric power or solar energy), that are recycling, and that are, overall, energy efficient.
 In general, green hotels have green stickers in the lobby window.
 Also, try to pick a hotel that is locally owned with local employees.

-If you are purchasing street food, make sure you do not use too many napkins or disposable cups, and if you are to dispose of them properly.
-Also, over choose local food vendors and diners instead of international food chains, such as McDonald’s.
+If you are purchasing street food, make sure you do not use too many napkins or disposable cups, and if you are, dispose of them properly.
+Also, choose local food vendors and diners instead of international food chains.
 Ask around where you can get a fully organic meal made of certified organic products.

 There are some other small things you can do in order to be responsible and earth-friendly on your vacation.
-Do some nature friendly activities like surfing or power walking, go for forest walks but make sure you don’t litter along the way.
-If you opt for surfing I recommend consulting Natural Necessity professionals in choosing an eco friendly board.
+Do some nature-friendly activities like surfing or power walking, go for forest walks but make sure you don’t litter along the way.
+If you opt for surfing, I recommend consulting Natural Necessity professionals to choose an eco-friendly board.
 Also, shop for products from local vendors and use the reusable shopping bag we mentioned above.
 Instead of staying in a hotel, you can stay at your friend’s house or at some family house locals are renting.
 Respect the environment and stay on trails and public footpaths.

-As you see, keeping the environment on mind while traveling is not that hard as it might look, but it is very useful.
+As you see, keeping the environment on mind while traveling is not as hard as it may seem, but it is very useful.
 By following green practices, you are respecting the destination of your choice.